gianfaye/gianfaye-jekyll/_posts/2014-08-28-gmail-send-mail-as-no-more.md

 ![Add another email address you own](http://i.imgur.com/BVqgYpd.jpg)

 After a little research, I then discovered that they recently introduced [Google Apps for Business](http://www.google.com.ph/intx/en_ph/enterprise/apps/business/) - one feature is that you can create email addresses via Gmail using your domain name.
 But I've been doing this for a while now using their old **Send Mail As** settings.
-Even my `@gianfaye.com` email addresses are directed to my Gmail.

 ![Google Apps for Business](http://i.imgur.com/okTzIfo.jpg)